 Information about backflow preventers used in residential applications such as irrigation systems, fire sprinkler systems, boiler feed water, and domestic water supply.

 Backflow preventers (BFP) are important devices to maintain the safety of drinking water.
 Most cities and many municipalities have made them required components on residential plumbing systems.
 Backflow preventers have been required on commercial and institutional systems for decades.
-Backflow preventers can be located on the water main coming into your home either before or after the water meter, on irrigation systems, residential fire sprinkler systems, and on city water lines supplying make-up water for hot water boilers.
+Backflow preventers can be located on the water main coming into your home either before or after the water meter, on irrigation systems, outside sprinkler systems, residential fire sprinkler systems, and on city water lines supplying make-up water for hot water boilers.

 The purpose of a backflow preventer is to ensure that potentially contaminated water does not reenter the city water supply.
 Unfortunately, even though many towns require that backflow preventers be installed, there are not always guidelines available for periodic testing and maintenance of the backflow devices.
 You should contact your local water company, building department or health department to determine the testing or inspection requirements for backflow preventers and cross connection devices.

 Double Check Valve Backflow Preventer with Quarter Turn Shutoff

 Types of Backflow Preventers

 Reduced Pressure Type Backflow Preventer (RP) – Typically used on whole house at the water meter or on boilers and hydronic heating systems.

 Double Check Type Backflow Preventer (DC) - This is the most widely used backflow prevention device on sprinkler systems.
 It is installed below grade in a standard valve box.
 Irrigation system can be turned off at 1 of 2 shut off handles.